Too Hot to Handle season 3: Cast

+Future appearances

+In 2023, Georgia Hassarati and Izzy Fairthorne appeared on the first season of Perfect Match.
+Holly Scarfone and Stevan Ditter appeared on the second season in 2024.
+In 2025, Hassarati appeared on the first season of Battle Camp.

 Episodes

 After filming

 In February 2021, Beaux Raymond, Harry Johnson, and Jackson Mawhinney caused a ruckus on a flight to the UK.
 They were fined £3,000 each and were arrested after landing.

-In April/May 2022, Georgia Hassarati began dating season 1 contestant Harry Jowsey, they broke up in October/November, but resumed their relationship in February 2023.
+In early 2022, Georgia Hassarati began dating season one contestant Harry Jowsey, but they broke up in November.
+They resumed their relationship in April 2023 but later broke up again two months later.

+In October 2023, Nathan Soan Mngomezulu revealed he was dating season 5 contestant Elys Hutchinson, but broke up at some point in 2024.